 By Taryn Wells, a most affecting shot ( I doubled it here)

 I was also quite taken with the opening shot that Dea had photographed.
 Dea has extraordinary vision and the kind of empathy that creates art that is compelling.
 Below, a shot of a mirror she created.
-With wire in layers around it, one can image the distortions to the beauty of what is reflected.
-The symbolism here is self evident.
+With wire in layers around it, one can imagine the distortions to the beauty of what is reflected.
+The symbolism here is self-evident.

 More pieces that I admire:

-Stacy Berman ( no relation) had a photo shoot projected at the exbitit, and it incorporated women she has counseled.
-She has a great following and a unique approach to helping woman of all sizes and colors to accept and love themselves.
+Stacy Berman (no relation) had a photo shoot projected at the exhibit and it incorporated women she has counseled.
+She has a great following and a unique approach to helping women of all sizes and colors to accept and love themselves.
 Her piece was called The Goddess Unmasked.